Doing Business in Singapore

 5. Other than taxes, what are the employer obligations in Singapore?

-Employers are required to make CPF contributions for employees who are Singapore Citizens and Singapore Permanent Residents (SPRs) at prevailing CPF contribution rates.
+Employers are required to contribute to CPF for employees who are Singapore Citizens or Singapore Permanent Residents (SPRs) based on the prevailing CPF contribution rates.
+To simplify compliance and administration, many companies engage HR and Payroll Outsourcing services.

 Learn about social security in Singapore